rolling-scopes-school/tasks/stage1/modules/data-structures/README.md

 # Module Topic: Algorithms and Data Structures (Part 1)

+## Module Overview

+This module serves as an introduction to the fundamental concepts of algorithms and data structures in programming.
+It aims to provide students with a foundational understanding of algorithm efficiency metrics, such as Big O notation, and the use of various basic data structures.
+The module covers arrays, matrices, stacks, queues, pointers, linked lists, and binary search trees (BSTs).
+Through this module, students will not only learn the theoretical aspects but also apply these concepts in solving typical problems.

 ## Module content:

 1. Introduction to algorithm efficiency metric (Big O notation).